EDUCBA

 Seconds 1 Seconds 2

-Once done, run the complete code by using F5 key or clicking on the play button as shown below.
+Once done, run the complete code using the F5 key or click the play button as shown below.

 Run the Code

-We may see slightly more difference if the written code is huge.
+We may see slightly more differences if the written code is huge.

 Example #2

-There is another method where we can choose a time lapse of any small amount as waiting time and let user or operator wait till the process gets completed.
-This can be used where we create a tool or macro with a huge line of code structure.
-By doing this we will allow the user to wait time whole code get to run, and operation is completed.
-Because doing something when the code is running may crash the file.
+There is another method where we can choose a time-lapse of any small amount of waiting time and let the user or operator wait till the process gets completed.
+This can be used to create a tool or macro with a huge line of code structure.
+Doing this will allow the user to wait for the whole code to run and the operation to complete because doing something when the code is running may crash the file.

 Code: